☝️ The most important facts in brief

 Why you need to know about other specialisms as an ophthalmologist

 Many eye diseases are related to general health problems.
 Diabetes, for example, can cause visual impairment.
 A comprehensive knowledge of medicine helps with diagnosis and treatment.
-In some cases, it can even save lives when ophthalmologists recognise problems that require referral to a doctor in another specialty.
+In some cases, it can even save lives when ophthalmologists recognise problems that require referral to a doctor in another speciality.
 It is therefore important that you familiarise yourself with all relevant areas during your studies.
 Knowledge of all areas is comprehensively tested during your studies and in the final state examination.

 Everything to do with the eye - training to become a specialist in ophthalmology

 During your specialist training, you will usually work as an assistant doctor at a clinic.
 During your training as an ophthalmologist, which lasts at least 5 years, you will acquire specific specialist knowledge and practical skills.
-You will even carry out minor procedures under the guidance of experienced specialists.
+You will even perform minor procedures under the guidance of experienced specialists.
 For example, as a trainee ophthalmologist, you will be able to remove the cloudy lens in cataracts and insert an artificial lens in its place.

 As training to become a specialist in ophthalmology is a part-time programme, it is a major challenge for prospective ophthalmologists: You have to study for the specialist examination and attend additional seminars at the same time, as well as mastering your everyday life in the clinic.